List of musical symbols: Dynamics

 Dynamics are relative, and the meaning of each level is at the discretion of the performer or the conductor.
 Laws to curb high noise levels in the workplace have changed the interpretation of very loud dynamics in some large orchestral works, as noise levels within the orchestra itself can easily exceed safe levels.

-Articulation marks
+Articulation

 Articulations specify the length, volume, and style of attack of individual notes.
 This category includes accents.
 Articulations can be combined with one another and may appear in conjunction with phrasing marks (above).
 Any of these markings may be placed either above or below a note.

 Ornaments

 Ornaments modify the pitch pattern of individual notes.

 Octave signs

 8va and 15ma are sometimes abbreviated further to 8 and 15.
 When they appear below the staff, the word bassa is sometimes added.